Try these delicious spring foods that will boost your metabolism and help you lose weight quickly.

 Diet Food: Scallops

 "Scallops contain high amounts of tryptophan, an essential amino acid that has been shown to regulate your appetite.
 They are also high in B12—a nutrient critical for overall energy," Metsovas says.

 Diet Food: Collard Greens

 33 of 50All photos

 High in nutritional value, these leafy greens are abundant in the spring.
 The enzymes found in these types of greens help with digestion and increase metabolism, says Registered Dietitian Keren Gilbert, creator of the Hydrophilic Diet.
-Add some nutrition and fiber (sans salad) with this goat cheese and three-greens lasagna recipe.

 Diet Food: Northern Halibut